Do the Digit Insurance

 HIIT, or high-intensity interval training, is a workout routine in which you exert all-out effort in short, intense exercise, followed by short, sometimes active, rest periods.
 This sort of workout raises and maintains your heart rate while burning more fat in less time.

-Moreover, if you have a packed-up schedule and find it difficult to manage time for exercise, this routine is best for you.
+Moreover, if you have a packed-up schedule and find it challenging to manage time for exercise, this routine is best for you.
 Wondering which are the best HIIT workouts you can begin your routine with?
 Keep reading.

-What Are the Best HIIT Workouts?
+What are HIIT Workouts?

 1. Burpees

-Burpees consist of a push-up followed by an air leap making it a two-part exercise.
+Burpees consist of a push-up followed by an air leap, making it a two-part exercise.
 All of your muscles are worked during burpees, which are mostly intended to strengthen the triceps, chest, glutes, shoulder, calves, biceps, and lats.

 2. High Knees